arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	![Listing the Resource Groups of your suscription](Images/listing-the-resource-groups-of-your-suscripti.png?raw=true)

-	_Listing the Resource Groups of your suscription_
+	_Listing the Resource Groups of your subscription_

-4. From the list of resource groups in your suscription, choose the one created in the previous exercises and execute the following command that will list all the resources of that resource group.
+4. From the list of resource groups in your subscription, choose the one created in the previous exercises and execute the following command that will list all the resources of that resource group.
 Without parameters, **Get-AzureResource** gets all resources in your Azure subscription

 	````PowerShell
 	Get-AzureResource -ResourceGroupName [YOUR-AZURE-RESOURCE-GROUP-NAME]